 To make sure you can achieve the full potential, of your newly acquired Ultrasound – we have a great selection of ultrasound probes!
 As you probably know, the right probe is the key.
 That is why we want to offer you the best probes with your new ultrasound machine.
 If you are not fully aware of the probes needed, contact our experienced staff and explain your needs and usage.
 Then we will guide you all the way.
-Find our sales rep right here.
+Find our sales rep for spare parts and probes right here.

 If you are looking specifically for cardiac probes, have a look at our wide range of cardiac probes from GE.